stuburger/yafl/README.md

 >**Why you might need this: `path`**
 >
 > This is useful assign errors that belong to the domain of a Section, Repeat, at the Form level.
-Using the `path` prop is also for simply displaying general errors with a custom path or key.
+Using the `path` prop can also be used to display errors with a custom path or key.

 #### Example